-Researchers must apply to the Associate Provost of Research and Graduate Studies to appeal a final negative HREB decision within two months of the date of the decision.
+Researchers must apply to the Associate Provost, Research to appeal a final negative HREB decision within two months of the date of the decision.
 A copy of the appealletter should also be sent to the HREB Chair.

 Non-compliance with the substance of the Tri-Council Policy Statement is a reason for refusing to grant an appeal.
 Appeals may be granted only on procedural grounds or when there is a significant disagreement over an interpretation of the Tri-Council Policy Statement.
-An appeal shall proceed only if the Associate Provost of Research and Graduate Studies agrees the appeal is not frivolous; or there was at least one dissenting member of the HREB.
+An appeal shall proceed only if the Associate Provost, Research agrees the appeal is not frivolous; or there was at least one dissenting member of the HREB.